hpc-syspros-basics/hpc-syspros-basics.github.io/HPC_Basics_menu/Node_Health_Check/Writing_a_custom_script.md

 }
 ```
-What we see here is that we use bash's built in read to grab the value out of the system file `/sys/class/infiniband/hfi1_0/nfreectxts`.
-We then take the input from our check ( this will be the arguement we give the check, an integer value in this check), and compare it against how many hardware contexts are left.
+What we see here is that we use the BASH built in read to grab the value out of the system file `/sys/class/infiniband/hfi1_0/nfreectxts`.
+We then take the input from our check ( this will be the arguement we give the check, an integer value for this check), and compare it against how many hardware contexts are left.
 If the number of contexts left is still larger than the value we hand the check then the check will succeed and the node will remain online.

 If however the number of contexts is smaller than the value we hand the check in our configuration file, then the check will fail and in our case slurm will set the state of the node to DRAIN and set the Reason to "PSM hardware contexts exhausted, $PSM_CONTEXTS are available, $COUNT required".